cruidin/bird-lovers/README.md

 User Stories

-Art lovers:
+As an art lover:
-1. As an art lover, I want to get to see the art work in this website.
+1. I want to get to see the art work in this website.
-2. As an art lover, I want to get to see more of Patricia’s work.
+2. I want to get to see more of Patricia’s work.
-3. As an art lover, I want to follow Patricia on social media to stay up to date with her art.
+3. I want to follow Patricia on social media to stay up to date with her art.
-4. As an art lover, I want to stay in touch with Patricia and try one of her drawing sessions.
+4. I want to stay in touch with Patricia and try one of her drawing sessions.

-Bird lovers:
+As a birder:
-1. As a bird lover, I want to see bird related art.
+1. I want to see bird related art.
-2. As a bird lover, I want to know about Patricia’s experiences with birds.
+2. I want to know about Patricia’s experiences with birds.
-3. As a bird lover, I want to stay in touch with Patricia and exchange experiences.
+3. I want to stay in touch with Patricia and exchange ideas and experiences.
-4. As a bird lover, I want to try one of Patricia’s monthly get togethers.
+4. I want to try one of Patricia’s monthly get togethers.

-Curators and people who work in the art field:
+As a curators or person who work in the art field:
-1. As a curator or person who works in the art field, I want to get to know Patricia’s work.
+1. I want to get to know Patricia’s work.

-Family and friends:
+As Patricia's family, friend or acquaintance:
-1. As Patricia’s family or friend, I want to see what she’s up to.
+1. I want to see what she’s up to.

 Development Planes
 This was tricky.
-Even though I knew from the beginning that I wanted to make a website about birds, I still spent over two weeks trying to come up with a plan.
-Originally I intended to make this more informative but given that there are tons of comprehensive resources out there my project naturally evolved into an art piece.
+Even though I knew from the beginning that I wanted to make a website about birds, I still spent over two weeks trying to come up with a plan - and not really knowing how to stick with the plan so I kept changing it.
+Originally I intended to make this more informative but given that there are tons of comprehensive resources out there my project naturally evolved into an art piece, focusing more on the drawings and stories about birds.

 Strategy